-2. Construction of AI stage, and 108 MCM by 2010.
+2. Construction of AI-W ehda dam w ith a storage capacity of 84 M CM and an outflow of 70 M CM in the first stage, and 108 MCM by 2010.

-3. Provide about 20 -30 M CM of water per a developing the utilization of some springs located along the King Abdullah Canal.
+3. Provide about 20-30 M C M of water per annum through drilling and rehabilitation of deep wells and developing the utilization of some springs located along the King Abdullah Canal.
 This quantity will be used for irrigation purposes, pending the completion of the Wehdah dam and its operation at full capacity.